- What is the significance of the CITB Health, Safety & Environment test?

 - An independent Internet Test Centre (ITC) operated by colleges, training providers, or commercial organisations; or

-- A corporate test event that can be arranged by the organisation at a suitable location for a group of candidates not less than 16.
+- A corporate test event that the organisation can arrange at a suitable location for a group of candidates not less than 16.

 The CITB Health, Safety & Environment Test